 Some of the charities or trust funds controlled by the Council are registered charities.
 The IFRS-based Code requires that where a trust fund is a registered charity, it should follow the reporting requirements of the Office of the Scottish Charity Regulator and should follow the Charities SORP.
-The financial statements for the Common Good Funds controlled by the Council have been produced in accordance with the Charities SORP.
+The financial statements for the Common Good Funds controlled by the Council have been produced in accordance with the Code of Practice for Local Government Accounting.